eflautt/ga-data-science/lessons/lesson-02/readme.md

 #### Knowledge Check

 - What type of data is the flightstats data?
-- Determine if the number of passengers on JetBlue, Delta and United domestic flights with carry-on luggage is associated with delayed take-off time using data from flightstats.com from January 2015- December 2015.
+- Determine if the number of passengers on JetBlue, Delta, and United domestic flights with carry-on luggage is associated with delayed take-off time using data from flightstats.com from January 2015- December 2015.
 - Can you create a cross-sectional analysis from a longitudinal data collection?
 How?

 <a name="#guidedpractice"></a>